aoloe/php-gifgifgif/README.md

 You should avoid to post links to _your_ images in public forums.

-Most images in the animated Gifs you find online are protected by copyrights and depending on the place you're liviving you might or not be allowed to share them with your friends.
+Most animated Gifs you find online containt images that are protected by copyrights and depending on the place you're liviving you might be allowed to share them more or less freely.

 If you want to be on the safe side, you should keep an eye on the visitors of your site and avoid that strangers are looking at _your_ Gifs.